-So the wise and more efficient answer is detergents that are not only effective, but end-user safe, aqueous, free-rinsing, interfering residue-free, biodegradable, and without any added dyes, fragrances, brighteners or softeners.
-In other words, maintaining the whole reason why cannabis, and its “natural” state is sought after.
+So, the more sensible and more efficient approach is to use detergents that are not only effective, but end-user safe, aqueous, free-rinsing, interfering residue-free, biodegradable and without any added dyes, fragrances, brighteners or softeners.
+In other words, residue-free cleaning eliminates impurities and thereby maintains the product in its most “natural” state.

 Typically, aqueous cleaners are formulated to ensure maximum cleaning performance by using key biodegradable ingredients such as surface-active agents (surfactants) as wetting agents.
 Surfactants allow the cleaning solution to penetrate crevices while getting under soils to allow for removal.
 In concert with emulsification, chelation, dispersants, and other cleaning mechanisms, aqueous detergents provide multiple ways to get cannabis and other botanical residues reliably removed from equipment and instruments.

 Often dilute solutions of an aqueous cleaner effectively remove even worst-case substances off a variety of hard surfaces, including stainless steel, glass and plastic (which we refer to as substrates).
 In addition, hard surfaces found in cannabis process equipment, irrigation lines, trimmers and flooring are compatible across a range of pH and temperatures.
 Thus, allowing for flexibility in detergent selection in terms of pH, cleaning conditions, and cleaning methods.